 12 Resistance Band Back Exercises | Banded Back Workout at Home

-Resistance Band Back ExercisesDoing resistance band back exercises is a great alternative to using free weights, especially if you workout at home.
+Resistance band back exercises are a great alternative to using free weights, especially if you want to workout at home.

-OK, for pure muscle-building, mass-inducing heavy lifting, it’s hard to beat a good old barbell and set of heavy plates.
-If you want to get big and super strong, I’m not going to tell you to forget your free weights and only do banded back exercises.
+Sure, for pure muscle-building, mass-inducing heavy lifting, you can’t beat a good ol’ barbell and set of heavy plates.
+If you just want to get big and super strong, I’m not going to tell you to forget your free weights and only do banded back exercises.
 That would be dumb.

-But insert some sneaky banded exercises between your normal weights sessions every now and then and you will definitely see more gains.
-Adding variety to your back workout creates muscle confusion and keeps your muscles adapting and growing.
-Always doing the same exercises in the same way will make you stagnate, hit a plateau.
+But insert some sneaky resistance band exercises into your back workout now and again and you’ll definitely see extra gains.
+Adding some variety to your back workouts creates muscle confusion and keeps your muscles adapting and growing.
+Always doing the same exercises in the same way will just make you stagnate and hit a plateau.

-You can do these resistance band back exercises on their own as a complete back workout at home or in the gym.
+The resistance band back exercises below can be done on their own as a complete back workout at home or in the gym.
 You can also pick and choose the movements you want, do them as a warm-up or cool-down, or alternate them with free weights.
 Mix up your back workout however you like.
 The main thing is to keep your muscles guessing.
 Don’t let them know what’s going to hit them next.
 Train smart.

 Resistance bands for back exercises

-The best resistance bands for banded exercises are 208cm resistance loop bands, also known as pull up bands.
-You can grab hold of them in different ways, loop them around your body or attach them to other objects.
-They come in different resistance levels from very light to extremely heavy.
-Probably the most versatile piece of exercise equipment on the planet – and they fit right in your bag.
+Being a loop makes these bands easy to grab hold of in different ways, loop around your body or attach to an anchor point.
+The bands are available in different resistance levels from light to extra heavy.
+One of the most versatile pieces of workout equipment on the planet – and they fit right in your gym bag.

 #1 Bent Over Row